 Consistency is the key, remember?
 Define your goals and adopt a balanced diet in your life.
 Whether it will be a low-fat diet or another one stick to it and results will come.

-Studies suggest both the low-fat diet and low-carb diet (keto diet) work fine for weight loss
+Studies suggest both the low-fat diet and the low-carb diet (keto diet) work fine for weight loss

 Conclusion: It is again individual.
 One person may find the low-fat diet better, others can say it is uncomfortable.
 There is no statement as “best diet”, “best exercise” or “best training program”.